+1.3.1.
 We protect data obtained from third parties according to the practices described in this statement, plus any additional restrictions imposed by the source of the data.
-These third-party sources vary over time, but have included:
+These third-party sources may vary over time and may include the following:

 - Data brokers from which we obtain demographic data to supplement the data we collect.

-- Social networks when you grant permission to a Yaware product to access your data on one or more networks.
+- Social networks when you grant permission to a Yaware Services to access your data on one or more networks.

-- Service providers that help us determine a location based on your IP address in order to customize certain products to your location.
+- Service providers that help us determine a location based on your IP address in order to customize certain Services to your location.

+1.3.2.
 You have choices about the data we collect.
 When you are asked to provide personal data, you may decline.
-But if you choose not to provide data that is necessary to provide a product or feature, you may not be able to use that product or feature.
+But if you choose not to provide data that is necessary to provide the Service or feature, you may not be able to use that Service or feature.

-The data we collect depends on the context of your interactions with Yaware, the choices you make, including your privacy settings, and the products and features you use.
+1.3.3.
+The data we collect depends on the context of your interactions with Yaware, the choices you make, including your privacy settings, and the Services and features you use.
 The data we collect can include the following: